 AWARD PROGRAM OVERVIEW

-The Carter Wosk Award in Applied Art + Design (AAD) program celebrates British Columbians whose creative, innovative work contributes directly to the cultural and economic fabric of the province and enhances day-to-day life for individuals.
+The Applied Art + Design (AAD) Award program celebrates British Columbians whose creative, innovative work contributes directly to the cultural and economic fabric of the province and enhances day-to-day life for individuals.

 WHY NOMINATE OR APPLY